If you like this, please share

 Free photos and videos

-Waterfall Creek is located in the remote heart of the Abel Tasman National Park.
+The Waterfall Creek canyoning trip is located in the remote heart of the Abel Tasman National Park in NZ.
 We access it by road via Golden Bay.
 To get there you can either come with us in the van (limited space available) or you can drive your own vehicle.
-If you choose the self-drive option there is a $30,- discount per vehicle.
 Upon booking we’ll arrange a suitable meeting place depending on where you are staying so you can either jump in our van or follow the van to the canyon.
 The last 10km is a gravel road which is generally in a good condition, suitable for normal 2×4 vehicles, as long as they are not too low to the ground.